What Are Best Practices for Risk Mitigation in Aviation Safety Management

-This is called Risk Transference, which is usually a formal (i.e., contractual) commitment for a third party to accept ownership of a risk.
-For example, in a contract agreement with a vendor you might state what types of problems they are liable for.
+This is called Risk Transference, which is usually a formal (i.e., contractual) commitment for a third party to accept ownership of risk.
+For example, in a contract agreement with a vendor, you might state what types of problems they are liable for.

 Use this risk mitigation strategy as a best practice when:

-- You are entering into contract with a new vendor and deciding which risks that your company has direct oversight over; and
+- You are entering into a contract with a new vendor and deciding which risks your company has direct oversight over; and

-- You are trying to free up manpower and resources to focus on most relevant risks to company.
+- You are trying to free up manpower and resources to focus on the most relevant risks to the company.

-Risk responsibility has some pitfalls, and it’s very important that the transference is formal.
+Risk responsibility has some pitfalls, and the transference must be formal.
 Despite this risk transference:

 - May or may not be reliable – your organization might ultimately be the one who suffers;